swosu/stf-ace/CODE - COMSC Documentation/Procedures/COMPUTER_GROUP_POLICIES.md

 * Force specific visual style file or force Windows Classic

 ## Current Taskbar and Start Menu Settings
+> Go into the Group Policy Object in mmc if you are not already
+> User Configuration --> Administrative Templates --> Start Menu and Taskbar

+### Enabled Policies
+* Clear history of recently opened documents on exit
+* Clear the recent programs list for new users
+* Turn off personalized menus
+* Lock the Taskbar
+* Remove frequent programs list from the Start Menu
+* Turn off user tracking
+* Do not keep history of recently opened documents
+* Remove Recent Items menu from Start Menu
+* Prevent changes to Taskbar and Start Menu Settings
+* Do not display any custom toolbars in the the taskbar
+* Do not allow pinning items in Jump Lists
+* Do not allow pinning programs to the Taskbar
+* Lock all taskbar settings
+* Prevent users from adding or removing toolbars
+* Prevent users from rearranging toolbars
+* Prevent users from moving taskbar to another screen dock location

+**NOTE:** All of the policies not listed under "Enabled Policies" are **Not Configured**

 ## Current Desktop Settings
+> Go into the Group Policy Object in mmc if you are not already
+> User Configuration --> Administrative Templates --> Desktop --> Desktop

+### Enabled Policies
+* Disable Active Desktop
+* Desktop Wallpaper
+* Prohibit adding items

+### Disabled Policies
+* Enable Active Desktop

+**NOTE:** All of the policies not listed under "Enabled Policies" or "Disabled Policies" are **Not Configured**

+## Other Enabled Policies
+> Go into the Group Policy Object in mmc if you are not already

+1. Computer Configuration --> Administrative Templates --> System --> Group Policy
+	* User Group Policy loopback processing mode **Mode: Replace**